 How to apply

-Please email a cover letter, your CV, transcripts, your theses and/or publications to firstname.lastname@example.org and arrange for at least two letters of reference to be emailed to the same address.
-If you have any questions about the project, our research group, or anything else, please do not hesitate to contact Falk Lieder at email@example.com.
+Please send your application (name of position, CV, motivation letter, transcripts, publications if applicable) as a single PDF to email@example.com.
+Only complete applications will be considered.
+If you have any questions about the project, our research group, or anything else, please do not hesitate to contact Falk Lieder at firstname.lastname@example.org.

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 The Max Planck Society seeks to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.